 Blue Heron Trail: Connections to the Upper Falls Greenway

 The end of the Upper Falls Greenway is on the railroad embankment leading to an abandoned bridge over the river.
-A steep, rough path leads down from the Greenway to the end of the trail that goes to the Charles River Path – Williams Street.
+A steep, rough path leads down from the Greenway to the end of the trail that goes to the Upper Falls Riverwalk (formerly called the Charles River Pathway Conservation Area).

 In February 2018, the Newton Conservation Commission submitted a proposal to the Massachusetts Recreational Trails Program, under the auspices of the Division of Conservation and Recreation.
 If it had been successful, the grant funding would have been used to provide the long-sought connection from the southern side of the Greenway embankment down to the Charles River Path.
-The City of Newton is considering using city funds to build this stairway.
+In 2021, the City of Newton began a project using city funds to build this stairway.

 Blue Heron Trail: From Highland Avenue to Kendrick Street in Needham